 The dataset is (B) available for research, teaching and study.

 - Airo, Marina (Åbo Akademi University.
 Department of Public Administration)

 - Herberts, Kjell (Åbo Akademi University.
 Institute for Finland-Swedish Sociological Research)

 - Ståhlberg, Krister (Åbo Akademi University.
 Department of Public Administration)

 - Sundback, Susan (Åbo Akademi University.
 Department of Sociology)

 - Wolf-Knuts, Ulrika (Åbo Akademi University.
 Department of Folkloristics)

-Swedish-speaking Finns, cultural behaviour, cultural identity, cultural participation, language skills, linguistic identity, linguistic minorities, media use, political participation, religious attendance, religious behaviour
+Swedish-speaking Finns, cultural behaviour, cultural identity, cultural participation, language skills, linguistic identity, linguistic minorities, mass media use, political participation, religious attendance, religious behaviour

 The main themes of the survey were respondents' cultural behaviour and background, Finland-Swedish identity, and Finland-Swedish language.
 Respondents belong to the Swedish-speaking minority of Finland.